What age should you take your little one to the dentist for the first time? What are the reasons to start early and reasons to delay?

 Our family practice dentist has a different policy on young children and the dentist.
 He likes them to come, sit on the chairs and get comfortable with the office.
-He does not start any real cleanings or check-ups until age three.
+He does not start any type of cleanings or check-ups until age three.

 Some reasons for taking by age one include: